igarrison/HDRWebVideoCreatorsGuide/README.md

   <a href="https://www.youtube.com/watch?v=tO01J-M3g0U" alt="The World in HDR in 4K (ULTRA HD) by Mysterybox.us"><img src="https://i.ytimg.com/vi/tO01J-M3g0U/sddefault.jpg"></a>
 </p>

 Fortunately, platforms like YouTube and Vimeo will automatically convert a copy of your HDR10 video as SDR and serve that which may give some the appearance that SDR players can play HDR videos.
 Some HDR formats like Hybrid Log Gamma (HLG) include the HDR to SDR transforms in the spec which would allow an SDR display to view an HDR video transformed to SDR.
 If you would like to see an excellent example of a high quality YouTube HDR/SDR video by some real professionals click on this link to [The World in HDR in 4K (ULTRA HD) by Mysterybox.us](https://www.youtube.com/watch?v=tO01J-M3g0U) or on the video above.
+If you are on an SDR display you will not see the HDR stream and there are no side-by-side image comparisons one can share to show the real differences between HDR and SDR to viewers with an SDR display.

 <p align="center">
   <img width="1024" height="512" src="images/8bitvs10bitcolor.png">